zachary/awesome-ecommerce/README.md

 * [odoo client lib](https://github.com/odoo/odoo-client-lib) - The Odoo Client Library is a Python3 library to communicate with an Odoo Server using its web services in an user-friendly way.
 It was created for those that doesn't want to code XML-RPC calls on the bare metal.
 It handles XML-RPC as well as JSON-RPC protocol and provides a bunch of syntaxic sugar to make things a lot easier
 * [scrapy + splash](https://github.com/scrapy-plugins/scrapy-splash) - This library provides Scrapy and JavaScript integration using Splash.
 * [php CSV](https://github.com/thephpleague/csv) - Csv is a simple library to ease CSV parsing, writing and filtering in PHP.
 The goal of the library is to be powerful while remaining lightweight, by utilizing PHP native classes whenever possible.
+* [Hasty](https://www.wp-hasty.com/) - Hasty is the easiest and fastest code generator for WordPress snippets.
+* [GenerateWP](https://generatewp.com/) - The easiest and fastest way to create custom and high quality code for your WordPress project using the latest WordPress coding standards and API's.
+* [CMB2](https://cmb2.io/) - CMB2 is a developer’s toolkit for building metaboxes, custom fields, and forms for WordPress that will blow your mind.
+Easily manage meta for posts, terms, users, comments, or create custom option pages.
+* [Redux](https://reduxframework.com/) - Built on the WordPress Settings API, Redux supports a multitude of field types as well as custom error handling, custom field & validation types, and import/export functionality.
+* [Titan Framework](http://www.titanframework.net/) - Create Settings for Your WordPress Themes & Plugins with Just a Few Lines of Code.
+* [WordPress Settings Framework](https://github.com/jamesckemp/WordPress-Settings-Framework) - A settings framework for the WordPress settings API
+* [Admin Page Framework](https://github.com/michaeluno/admin-page-framework) - Admin Page Framework is an OOP based open source WordPress library that facilitates theme and plugin development.
+* [Unyson](https://github.com/ThemeFuse/Unyson) - Unyson is a framework for WordPress that facilitates the development of a theme.
+* [WP Setting page Generator](http://wpsettingsapi.jeroensormani.com/) - Easily create your own WordPress Settings page according to WP standards.
+Fill in two steps and get your personal code!
+* [WP option page generator](https://jeremyhixon.com/tool/wordpress-option-page-generator/) - A PHP class for building WordPress Option Pages.
+Uses multi-dimensional associative arrays to try and make the process of adding option pages a little easier to map out and use.
+* [docker mailserver](https://github.com/tomav/docker-mailserver) - A fullstack but simple mail server (smtp, imap, antispam, antivirus...).
+Only configuration files, no SQL database.
+Keep it simple and versioned.
+Easy to deploy and upgrade.
+* [docker wordpress](https://github.com/evertramos/docker-wordpress-letsencrypt) - Using Wordpress with SSL enabled integrated with NGINX proxy and autorenew LetsEncrypt certificates
+* [rest api lumen](https://github.com/hasib32/rest-api-with-lumen) - A RESTful API boilerplate for Lumen micro-framework.

 ## SEO
 #### Marketing